Young Architect of the Year Award

 Organised by BD, the unique judging process involves internationally renowned architects and critics and results in one of the most rigorous and stimulating competitions around.
 The winner of the Young Architect of the Year Award will be announced at the Architect of the Year Awards gala dinner on the 2nd December at The Brewery, London.

 Entries are now closed for the 2014 awards.
-The shortlist will be announced in October.

 Learn more about booking a table >>

 This award is open to fully qualified architects who have been practising for 12 years or less at the point of the deadline for entries.
 Entries will also be accepted from practices where the majority of principals have been practicing for 12 years or under.

 - If there are only two principals, both need to have been practicing for 12 years or less on the deadline.